kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

 1. Add `Cluster.Spec.Topology` defined as
     ```golang
     // This encapsulates the topology for the cluster.
+	// NOTE: This feature is alpha; it is required to enable the ClusterTopology
+	// feature gate flag to activate managed topologies support.
 	// +optional
 	Topology *Topology `json:"topology,omitempty"`
     ```
 1. The `Topology` object has the following definition:
     ```golang
     // Topology encapsulates the information of the managed resources.
     type Topology struct {
       // The name of the ClusterClass object to create the topology.
-      Class string `json:"class,omitempty"`
+      Class string `json:"class"`

 	  // The kubernetes version of the cluster.
 	  Version string `json:"version"`

-      // RolloutAfter performs a rollout of the entire cluster one component at a time [...]
+	  // RolloutAfter performs a rollout of the entire cluster one component at a time,
+	  // control plane first and then machine deployments.
 	  // +optional
 	  RolloutAfter *metav1.Time `json:"rolloutAfter,omitempty"`

 	  // The information for the Control plane of the cluster.
-      ControlPlane ControlPlane `json:"controlPlane"`
+	  ControlPlane ControlPlaneTopology `json:"controlPlane"`

-      // Worker encapsulates the different constructs that form the worker nodes
+	  // Workers encapsulates the different constructs that form the worker nodes
 	  // for the cluster.
 	  // +optional
-      Worker *Worker `json:"worker,omitempty"`
+	  Workers *WorkersTopology `json:"workers,omitempty"`
     }
     ```
-1. The `ControlPlane` object contains the parameters for the control plane nodes of the topology.
+1. The `ControlPlaneTopology` object contains the parameters for the control plane nodes of the topology.
     ```golang
-    // ControlPlane specifies the parameters for the control plane nodes in the cluster.
+    // ControlPlaneTopology specifies the parameters for the control plane nodes in the cluster.
-    type ControlPlane struct {
+    type ControlPlaneTopology struct {
       Metadata ObjectMeta `json:"metadata,omitempty"`

       // The number of control plane nodes.
       Replicas int `json:"replicas"`
     }
     ```
-1. The `Worker` object represents the sets of worker nodes of the topology.
+1. The `WorkersTopology` object represents the sets of worker nodes of the topology.

     **Note**: In this proposal, a set of worker nodes is handled by a MachineDeployment object.
 In the future, this can be extended to include Machine Pools as another backing mechanism for managing worker node sets.
     ```golang
-    // Worker represents the different sets of worker nodes in the cluster.
+    // WorkersTopology represents the different sets of worker nodes in the cluster.
-    type Worker struct {
+    type WorkersTopology struct {
+      // MachineDeployments is a list of machine deployment in the cluster.
-      MachineDeployments []ManagedMachineDeployment `json:”machineDeployments,omitempty”`
+      MachineDeployments []MachineDeploymentTopology `json:"machineDeployments,omitempty"`
     }
     ```
-1. The `ManagedMachineDeployment` object represents a single set of worker nodes of the topology.
+1. The `MachineDeploymentTopology` object represents a single set of worker nodes of the topology.
     ```golang
-    // ManagedMachineDeployment specifies the different parameters for a set of worker nodes in the topology.
+    // MachineDeploymentTopology specifies the different parameters for a set of worker nodes in the topology.
     // This set of nodes is managed by a MachineDeployment object whose lifecycle is managed by the Cluster controller.
-    type ManagedMachineDeployment struct {
+    type MachineDeploymentTopology struct {
     Metadata ObjectMeta `json:"metadata,omitempty"`

-      // Class is the name of the DeploymentClass used to create the set of worker nodes.
+      // Class is the name of the MachineDeploymentClass used to create the set of worker nodes.
       // This should match one of the deployment classes defined in the ClusterClass object
       // mentioned in the `Cluster.Spec.Class` field.
       Class string `json:"class"`

-      // Name refers to the name of the set of worker nodes.
+      // Name is the unique identifier for this MachineDeploymentTopology.
+      // The value is used with other unique identifiers to create a MachineDeployment's Name
+      // (e.g. cluster's name, etc).
+In case the name is greater than the allowed maximum length,
+      // the values are hashed together.
       Name string `json:"name"`

       // The number of worker nodes belonging to this set.
-      // If not specified, the cluster autoscaler for CAPI would be responsible
+      // If the value is nil, the MachineDeployment is created without the number of Replicas (defaulting to zero)
+      // and it's assumed that an external entity (like cluster autoscaler) is responsible for the management
-      // for maintaining a min/max number of replicas.
+      // of this value.
       // +optional
       Replicas *int `json:"replicas,omitempty"`
     }